thatdevsherry/thatdevsherry/README.md

 ## What I'm currently doing

 - Using Rust to build networking tools
+- Learning to build and lead a remote, agile team
 - Learning Angular by developing/maintaining my portfolio website
 - Making Digital Content to document my journey